 A new Form G must be submitted for each school number assignment.
-Therefore, the "M", "S", or "D" salary is only valid for the school on the Form G. It is the LEA's responsibility to be sure that the Form G is on file for each school number.
+Therefore, the "M," "S", or "D" salary is only valid for the school on the Form G. Teachers assigned to multiple schools must list all schools they serve on the Form G, for their salary to certify.
+It is the LEA's responsibility to be sure that the Form G is on file for each school number.